htrajan/ht-drawsteel/Draw Steel Rules (original).md

 At the Director’s discretion, circumstances could make something that is typically boring more impactful and exciting.
 For instance, if you need to pick a magic arrow up off the ground during a violent earthquake, what would otherwise be a free maneuver could require a maneuver or an action to accomplish.

 Likewise, the nature of an activity might make it too complicated for a free maneuver.
 For example, picking up the body of an unconscious talent ally to carry them to safety can probably be done as a free maneuver.
-But if your Might is lacking and you need to pick up a [[Tactician|tactician]] ally decked out in the [[Shining Armor]] kit, the Director might determine that you need to use a regular maneuver to hoist their armored form over your shoulders.
+But if your Might is lacking and you need to pick up a tactician ally decked out in the [[Shining Armor]] kit, the Director might determine that you need to use a regular maneuver to hoist their armored form over your shoulders.

 Any effect that prevents you from making maneuvers also prevents you from making free maneuvers.